patternfly-kotlin/mvp/README.md

 events and update its view.

 Presenters are singletons which are created lazily and which are then reused.
 They're bound to a specific token (aka place).
-They need to be registered using the token, and a function to create the presenter.
+They need to be registered using that token, and a function to create the presenter.

 ```kotlin
 class AppleView : View {